swbioinf/scrnaseq_howto_ga_workflows/pages/scrnaseq_wf_guide.md

 {% include callout.html type="note" content="In galaxy, collections (paired or not) are usually used group multiple samples.
 In this workflow however, we will have each sample in its own collection" %}

-You may also have I1 and I2 fastq datasets, but these are indicies not used in these pipelines.
+You may also have I1 and I2 fastq datasets, but these are indices not used in these pipelines.
 If necessary, data should be demultiplexed before starting - each R1/R2 file pair should only contain data from one sample.

 1. Load the _R1 and _R2 fastq files into your galaxy history.
 See [guide to loading data](https://galaxyproject.org/support/loading-data/) for details.